vmzakharov/missing-dataframe-talk-python/README.md

 # missing-dataframe-talk-python
-Python code for the "Missing Dataframe" talk (see missing-dataframe-talk)
+A companion repository to the missing-dataframe-talk repo.
+This repository contains the Python code for the "Missing Dataframe" talk.
+See https://github.com/vmzakharov/missing-dataframe-talk for details.